Skip to content

 If you want to be considered for an IVA under our IP panel scheme, you usually need:

-• at least £50 per month spare income after your essential bills; and
+• at least £50 per month spare income after your essential bills.

-If you and your domestic partner meet these criteria by taking into account your joint circumstances, you may be able to do an IVA together.
+If you and your domestic partner meet the above criteria by taking into account your joint circumstances, you may be able to do an IVA together.
 This is sometimes known as an ‘interlocking IVA’.
 Contact us for advice.

 Lump sum IVAs

-If you have less than £50 per month spare income but you have a lump sum that you want to offer your creditors, contact us for advice.
-Business Debtline may be able to refer you to an IP that can help you set up an IVA using just your lump sum.
+If you have a lump sum available that you can pay towards your debt, Business Debtline may be able to offer to refer you to an IP that can help you set up an IVA using just your lump sum.
+The lump sum could be from money you have in savings, or it could come from a third party such as a family member or friend.
+Contact us for advice if you can offer at least £3,000 to your creditors.

 Changes in income